Popular Lettings in Skegness

 Located close to the railway station, learn all about the agriculture and rural domestic life in the 19th and 20th century at Village Church Farm.
 See the home interiors, machinery and manual tools used at the time.
 Hungry?
 The tea room has home-baked cakes and freshly cooked food of exemplary scrumptiousness!

-In Skegness we offer you an extensive catalogue of around 200 properties, with options for all tastes, thanks to our 10 local and international partners.
+In Skegness we offer you an extensive catalogue of approximately 180 properties, with options of all kinds, thanks to our 7 local and international partners.